 It must be said that as Mexico’s most northwestern and one of its youngest states, Baja California has a newer food culture that it has only crystallized in the last 15 years or so.
-Though Baja’s cuisine was previously undefined, what is for sure is that there are certain dishes— some of which are taking the food world by storm right now (um, tostadas, anyone?) — that are undeniably “Baja.”
+Though Baja food and cuisine was previously undefined, what is for sure is that there are certain dishes— some of which are taking the food world by storm right now (um, tostadas, anyone?) — that are undeniably “Baja.”

 Before we talk what to eat, let us share a little backstory.
 When it comes to food and Baja California, you may have heard the terms “Baja Med,” coined by chef Miguel Angel Guerrero or “Cali Baja,” which was alternately developed by chef Javier Plascencia, being thrown around.
 To be crystal clear, those terms refer to the more fine-dining cooking style that emerged in the Baja California region during the past few decades.
 Those chefs’ creativity has been a major force in making the region’s food scene what it is today.

 Another major factor?
 The weather.
 Baja California’s Mediterranean-like climate (read: sunny, temperate days, cool nights, and a moderating breeze from the ocean) makes it one of the prime places to visit in Mexico.
 It also means wine, olive oil, and fresh vegetables are right at home.
 Following in suit with the climate, the modern cooking of Baja food draws inspiration from the Mediterranean — as in, high-protein meals with plenty of roasted meat, fresh seafood, and exquisite vegetable preparations.
 Though this high-end, Mexico-meets-Mediterranean cuisine is what the area is becoming known for —- and rightly so —- there are other dishes emblematic of Baja that we wanted to make sure weren’t forgotten.